 All other governmental bodies must be willing to accept bid items as described in the specifications without any changes once the bid is awarded.

-Yes ______ No ______
+Yes ______ No __X____

 OneIndiana DESCRIPTION AND REQUIREMENTS

 In 2005, Governor Daniels launched the Operating with New Efficiency (ONE) Indiana initiative to benefit the State’s overall budget.
 The practices and principles established under OneIndiana continue to be used in solicitations to establish State QPA contracts.
 In 2008, Governor Daniels OneIndiana initiative was expanded to reach other governmental bodies throughout the State of Indiana.
 OneIndiana.net is a secure and credentials based website for all State QPA products and services.
 Hundreds of governmental bodies have the ability to log onto OneIndiana.net to see what products and services are available to them through QPAs.
 If you answered “yes” to extending prices to Other Governmental Bodies, please complete the following questions.
 In order for your awarded products and services to be included in OneIndiana.net, IDOA requires a yes response to the questions 1-4.